How To Negotiate Salary After Job Offer

 So this is why it’s so essential to be clear on your value from the beginning or it won’t work, right?

-So as an example, if you were very clear on your value and you had no doubt in your mind that the number that you were looking for was well deserved and you already know that.
+As an example, if you were very clear on your value and you had no doubt in your mind that the number that you were looking for was well deserved and you already know that.

 If you were confident in that and you knew that you deserved what you’re asking for, then you might say something like this: